ivanmcgregor/reactchallenge/README.md

 Testing is done with cypress, see their [docs](https://docs.cypress.io/guides/getting-started/writing-your-first-test) for more info.

+## Setup

+Install node, preferably in the LTS version 14.x.x on your system.
+Afterwards, run `npm i` to pull and install all node dependencies.

 ## Available Scripts

 In the project directory, you can run: